TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 ## To Install ##

-1) Open your C: drive, Create a folder called 'TKPSource' (Do NOT put any blank spaces in the folder name).
+1) Open your C: drive, Create a new folder called **TKPSource** (Do NOT put any blank spaces in the folder name).

-Download the zip file by clicking the 'Download ZIP' button on the middle right side of this page (for your convenience we also copied that same link directly below this line)
+The next step is to download the TKP ZIP file from this site.
+Download this zip file by clicking the 'Download ZIP' button on the middle right side of this page (for your convenience we also copied that same link directly below this line)

 [![download zip button][2]][1]

-After the download completes, then right click the downloaded file and then click on 'extract all'(Win) or 'unzip'(Mac) to unzip it.
+After the download completes, drag the zip from your downloads folder to the **TKPSource** folder then right click the downloaded file and then click on 'extract all'(Win) or 'unzip'(Mac) to unzip it.

 For Windows -- Next open the upzipped folders and find the 'TKP_Launcher.jar' file.
 Double-click the 'TKP_Launcher.jar file to run it.